rafaefarrukh/eX/README.md

 This [github repo](https://github.com/rafaefarrukh/EmpowerX) contains the following files:
 - data files which consist of offline copies of files in the google drive
-- the latest version of EmpowerX
+- EmpowerX.Rmd: latest version of EmpowerX
-- EmpowerX_v0.0.0: a layout showing future plans of EmpowerX
+- EmpowerX_v0.0.0.Rmd: a layout showing future plans of EmpowerX
 - README.md: this file

 <H2> Code Details and Notations </H2>